 First, choose the right type.
 Plungers are not a one-size-fits-all tool, as you need the right one for the job.
 As opposed to a protruding flange plunger, the classic flat-on-the-bottom plunger is meant for sinks.
 Since sinks are flat on the bottom, so too should the plunger you use.
 That way, you can create a tight seal, which is needed in order for a plunger to work properly.

 Next, make sure you're using it correctly.
 Once a tight seal has been created to ensure you have a vacuum in place, gently compress and then use force to pull back up.
 This way, the item clogging the drain goes up and out, as opposed to becoming further stuck in there.

 Even if you know how to use a plunger for your sink, you may still find that the drain remains clogged.
 Fear not if this happens to you, as it's a common occurrence.
 Instead of taking the whole sink apart to remove the clog, simply call your nearest Roto-Rooter plumbing professional for help.
-A professional plumber has the knowledge and special set of skills needed to handle especially jobs.
+A professional plumber has the knowledge and skill set needed to handle specialty jobs.
 When plungers aren't up to the task, luckily a professional plumber is just a phone call away.